The following professionals lent their expertise to this article:

 The Certification Process

-The certification process begins with getting the right education.
-Start by earning your high school diploma or GED and then applying for an accredited billing and coding program.
+Your first step in the certification process is getting the right education.
+Start by earning your high school diploma or GED and then applying for and completing an accredited billing and coding program.

-After passing the exam, you may have to renew your certification on a regular basis.
-To do so, you may be required to complete a certain number of continuing education credits.
+After passing the exam, you’ll likely need to renew your certification on a regular basis, which typically requires completion of a given number of continuing education credits.

 1. Take our quiz